 When the carrying amount of the asset exceeds its recoverable amount, the Company recognizes a reduction in the book value of the asset (Impairment).
 The reduction to the recoverable amount of the asset is recorded as an expense.
-Except for an impairment of goodwill, a reversal of a previously recorded impairment loss is required.
-Reversal in these circumstances is limited to the amount of the depreciated balance of the asset at the time of the reversal, determined as if the impairment had not been recorded, as discussed in note 30.1.
+Goodwill impairment, after recognized, is not allowed to be reversed, even if circunstances that resulted in the impairment changes.
+Other assets impairment may be reversed if circunstances that resulted in the impairment is limited to the residual depreciated balance of the asset at the time of the reversal, determined as if the impairment had not been recorded.

-The Company does not believe there is a reasonable likelihood that may occur a material change in the estimates or assumptions used to calculate long-lived asset impairment losses.
+The Company does not believe there is a reasonable likelihood that a material change in the estimates or assumptions used to calculate long-lived asset impairment losses may occur.
 However, if actual results are not consistent with estimates and assumptions used in estimating future cash flows and asset fair values, the Company may be exposed to losses that could be material.